kenenisabeyan/Calculator-App/README.md

 Escape	Clear all (AC)
 🧠 How Percentage Works

-The calculator automatically converts % into /100 before evaluation.
+The calculator automatically converts % into /100 before evaluating the expression.

 Examples: